getodk/docs/docs/guide-end-of-form.rst

 * How many times will data collectors repeat the same workflow?
 * How capable are data collectors of making independent decisions when faced with unexpected situations like an interview being interrupted?
 * How trusted and well-trained are data collectors?
 Are they likely to want to "cheat" in some way to save time and/or effort?
-* Will data collectors be in a distracting or stressful environment that could reduce their usual capacities or honesty?
+* Will data collectors be in a distracting or stressful environment that could reduce their usual abilities?
 * What are the consequences of incorrect data being sent?
 What are the next steps if that happens and is detected?
 * How much workflow support do data collectors want to be included in the form(s) they use?